 If you are interested in participating in a Junior Livestock Auction, please contact your local fair for entry rules and information.
 To learn more about 4-H, FFA, and Grange, or to find a chapter near you, please visit their websites:

 If you would like to support agriculture education by purchasing an animal at a Junior Livestock Auction, please contact your local fair for more information.
-To find a fair near you, click on the FAIR FINDER.
+To find a fair near you, click on the listing of fairs.